-- A massive, 20-year, multinational study of 11,000 therapists; - •Collected and analyzed detailed reports about the way therapists experienced their work and professional development.
+- •A massive, 20-year, multinational study of 11,000 therapists; - •Collected and analyzed detailed reports about the way therapists experienced their work and professional development. - •The majority of therapists see themselves as developing professionally over the course of their careers.